History of the Bosnia and Herzegovina national football team: Post-war period

-Safet Sušić's era - finals debut
+Major finals debut

 Safet Sušić guided Bosnia and Herzegovina to their first ever FIFA World Cup in Brazil.

-UEFA Euro 2012 – play-offs

 Edin Džeko is the top goalscorer and current captain.

 The national team coached by Safet Sušić reached their second consecutive play-off berth during qualification for the UEFA Euro 2012 as they were unable to beat France national football team in Paris to qualify directly.
 The Bosnians and Herzegovinians had to win the game to top Group D and qualify for the tournament.
 Edin Džeko scored and they led 0–1 until the 77th minute when Scottish referee Craig Thomson awarded a penalty to France.
 The French leveled the game which meant that Bosnia and Herzegovina finished second, one point behind France.

 Bosnia and Herzegovina was drawn to play Portugal, who were the eighth-ranked team in the world at the time, for the second play-off in a row.
 After a scoreless first leg, qualification would be decided in Portugal.
 Cristiano Ronaldo (two goals) and Nani both scored as Portugal went on to record a 6–2 win.
 Bosnia and Herzegovina went 2–0 down after 25 minutes.
 Zvjezdan Misimović scored in the 41st minute to reduce the score to 2–1 from a penalty kick before Cristiano Ronaldo again restored a two-goal advantage after the interval.
 At this point, Bosnia and Herzegovina were reduced to ten men as Senad Lulić received two yellow cards in less than a minute; In the 65th minute, Bosnia and Herzegovina captain Emir Spahić, reduced the deficit to one goal once again, knowing that a score draw was all that was required for Bosnia and Herzegovina to qualify for UEFA Euro 2012.
 However, Bosnia and Herzegovina lost 6–2 on the day, and on aggregate.